All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 15. Manage stress and get enough sleep.
 Stress and sleep deprivation both amplify nausea.
 Your nervous system is already adjusting to a new medication.
 Give it every advantage by prioritizing 7-8 hours of sleep and incorporating stress-reduction techniques like deep breathing.

-If you are weighing your medication options, our breaks down how the two differ in terms of side effect profiles.
+If you're weighing your medication options, our breaks down how the two differ for side effect profiles.

 When Nausea Is a Red Flag

 Most GLP-1 nausea is annoying but harmless.
-However, certain situations warrant a call to your provider:
+But certain situations warrant a call to your provider:

-• You cannot keep any liquids down for more than 24 hours.
+• You can't keep any liquids down for more than 24 hours.
 This puts you at risk for dehydration and kidney problems.

-• You are losing weight too rapidly (more than 4-5 pounds per week consistently).
+• You're losing weight too rapidly (more than 4-5 pounds per week consistently).

 • Nausea is accompanied by severe abdominal pain.
 This could indicate pancreatitis or another serious condition.